 |Critical course: PUBH 5960||Capstone in Public Health Practice||3|

-Registration in this class indicates student has completed coursework required to sit for the CPH exam in the spring semester.
-This course is waived for students in the online Biosecurity and Disaster Preparedness concentration.
+PUBH 5950: Registration in this class indicates student has completed coursework required to sit for the CPH exam in the spring semester.

-Either taken 3rd Year Fall, if participating in JD Washington D.C. semester, or 3rd Year Spring
+Either taken 3rd Year Fall, if participating in Health Law Semester in Washington, D.C., or 3rd Year Spring